The United States women's water polo captain says there is no secret weapon to the team dominance in the pool during an interview from May 2020

 Tokyo 2020, postponement and beyond

-After winning gold in Rio four years ago, Steffens and her teammates will have to wait another year before they begin their title defence.
+After winning gold in Rio four years ago, Steffens and her teammates had to wait another year before they begun their title defence.

 “Of course, for us, we want to be the best team, we want to be able to bring home a gold medal for our country and for each other.”